Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

-The following sections will apply this model to three different empirical benchmarks which are foundational to the field of economic complexity.
+The following sections will apply this model to three empirical benchmarks foundational to the field of economic complexity.
 First, we will show that the model can recover the empirically observed topology of the Product Space purely from PCI data, including the edge weight (proximity) and centrality distributions as well as the community structure, in four years spread across two decades (2000, 2005, 2010, and 2015).
-Second, we will show that this model of capabilities is a remarkably good fit for countries' export distributions (in terms of exports of each product as a proportion of the total) when $\rho$ and $\nu$ are allowed to vary, reducing the KL divergence between a country's empirically observed export distribution and the model's predicted distribution by 15\% to 20\% compared to maximum uncertainty (a uniform distribution); the values of $\rho$ and $\nu$ themselves, particularly their relationship with ECI, are themselves meaningful as indicators for the productive structure of an economy, allowing an interpretion of ECI as a measure of the productive structure and thus an explanation for the mechanism behind why ECI predicts growth.
-Finally, using our zeroth-order and first-order measures of complexity, we demonstrate that the set of capabilities a country possesses, inferred from a best-fit to its export data, creates a more informative measure of complexity that better predicts economic growth compared to the measures derived from the Method of Reflections.
+Second, we will show that this model of capabilities partially explains the variation in countries' export distributions when $\rho$ and $\nu$ are allowed to vary; the values of $\rho$ and $\nu$ themselves, particularly their relationship with ECI, are themselves meaningful as indicators for the productive structure of an economy, allowing an interpretion of ECI as a measure of the productive structure and thus explaining the mechanism behind why ECI predicts growth.
+Finally, using our zeroth-order and first-order measures of complexity, we demonstrate that the set of capabilities a country possesses, inferred from a best-fit to its export data, creates a more informative measure of complexity that better predicts economic growth compared to ECI.